How To Use Sheet Metal Solidworks

 One sheet’s fine, but sometimes you need more.
 Multi-body design lets you build multiple parts in one file—like a kit of components.
 Start with a Base Flange, then sketch another on a different plane for a second body.
 You’ll see two “Sheet Metal” folders in the tree.

 Say it’s an enclosure—200 mm by 150 mm base with 50 mm walls, and a 202 mm by 152 mm lid with 10 mm flanges.
-Keep them separate for cutting or join them with “Insert Bends” if they share an edge.
+Keep them separate for cutting, or use existing geometry with “Insert Bends” when you need to add sheet metal bends from an existing solid body that shares an edge.
 Or a duct—three 100 mm by 100 mm sections with flanges, all in one go.
 Flatten each body individually for the shop.

 If bends overlap or tools misfire, the flat might not work.
 Backtrack, simplify, and check your model—like proofreading a job ticket.

 Feeling bold?
-“Convert to Sheet Metal” flips a solid into a sheet part.
-Take a 100 mm by 50 mm by 10 mm block, hit Convert, pick your fixed face and bends, and it’s foldable.
+“Convert to Sheet Metal” flips a solid into a sheet part, a practical example of converting solid geometry.
+Take a 100 mm by 50 mm by 10 mm block, hit Convert, pick the face that will act as the fixed face/base during the conversion, select your bends, and it’s foldable.
 Perfect for turning a machined chunk into something stampable—like a prototype redo.

 Problems crop up, though.
 Flange won’t form?
 Check your sketch—gaps or overlaps kill it; Repair Sketch fixes that.
 Bend errors?
 Maybe your 1 mm radius is too tight for 3 mm steel—recalculate.
+If flattening or corner joins look wrong, check the bend position and bend direction settings before changing geometry.
 Flat pattern stuck?
 Features crossing bends are usually the culprit—move or ditch them.
 It’s like troubleshooting a press brake, just without the sweat.

 Using sheet metal in SOLIDWORKS is like having a fabricator’s brain in your computer.
 We’ve covered the basics—setting up, building bases, bending, adding flanges—and dug into fancier stuff like multi-body parts and fixes.
 Examples like robot chassis or duct elbows show how it plays out in real life.